Zondax/fvm-as-sdk/README.md

 **The AssemblyScript SDK is the official SDK for writing FMV smart contracts using the AssemblyScript language.**

-This project aims to build the best developer environment for you to give your best on what matters: your business logic, what you really want you to create on your smart contract.
+This project aims to build the best developer environment to allow you to do your best on what matters: the business logic of your project, what you really want to create on your smart contract.

 ## Are you interested in learning more? :books::books: